A Wine village, a journey into the Beaujolais.

 Explanations on the different stages of fabrication, the raw materials, evolution and the use of these materials are presented in videos and displays.

-The Wine village is open all year round with the Hameau-Station-Garden Pass or the Hameau-Station Pass.
+The Wine village is open from Wednesday to Sunday with the Hameau-Station-Garden Pass or the Hameau-Station Pass.